-Lane guidance is available when:
+Lane guidance enables you to extend a lane sideways.
+It is available when:

 - You are in design mode

 - You have a .dsz design loaded

 - A master alignment is present

 Working surface, vertical and perpendicular lifts and horizontal guidance all work with lane guidance.